Blog

 sfc /scannow

-This tool will scan your system and automatically repair damaged files.
+This tool will scan your system and automatically repair any corrupted files.

 5. Resetting activation components and Windows Update

-If the above methods did not help, you can manually reset the components responsible for activation and updates.
+If the methods above didn't work, you can manually reset the components responsible for activation and updates.

 net stop wuauserv